-Maryland is one of the key employers of Astronautical engineers in this area.
-NASA Goddard in in the same region and our links with them is extensive.
+Maryland and the D.C. are key employers of accident investigators in this area.
+The Federal Aviation Administration and NASA Goddard are in the same region and our links with them are extensive.
 There are many areas in addition as the subject becomes more in demand.
+NASA is now involved with crash investigation of space flight.

-There is a shortage of Astronautical engineers regionally, nationally and globally.
+There is a shortage of accident investigators regionally, nationally and globally.
 As seen the demand outstrips supply.
 Although this degree is not to train maintainers it is to support the middle and senior ones take on the responsibility of a technically demanding position.
 Long term the shortfall is going to be significant unless the problem is addressed now.